MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/03-guide-to-voting.md

 ![](images/Submitting_Vote.png)

 That’s it!
-Once your transaction has been confirmed, you will have cast your vote and participated in Uniswap Governance.
+Once your transaction has been confirmed, you will have cast your vote and participated in Bigswap Governance.